A Tribute to Dean George Pearsall

 Earl Dowell

-George had a gift for communication that led to success as an expert witness and as an informal ambassador for our school across the university and beyond.
+George had a gift for communication that led to success as an expert witness and informal ambassador for our school across the university and beyond.

 The gift from Tom Lord that established the Lord Foundation and co-ownership of the Lord Corporation by Duke, the Cleveland Clinic, MIT and the University of Southern California was in significant part a result of the personal friendship George established with Don Alstadt, a key adviser to Tom Lord and the CEO and then-chairman of the board of the Lord Corporation after Tom Lord passed away.